I enjoy giving advice about choosing the perfect gift for those special people in your life.

 Lessons are great for reminding those being shoehorned into responsible adulthood that there’s plenty of life and fun to be had between “work hard/study hard” and “party hard.”
 People of all ages have passions and curiosities that need to be developed.
 Depending on your teen’s particular interest, lessons might include drawing or painting, guitar, piano, drumming, scuba, climbing, dancing, photography, skateboarding, snowboarding, surfing, kayaking, or river running.

-Or give them the tools for these pursuits: an amplifiier for a guitar player, a book on painting or music performance, a drafting table.
+Or give them the tools for these pursuits: an amplifier for a guitar player, a book on painting or music performance, a drafting table.
 Consult the birthday girl or boy or their close relatives to find out what would help take their fun pursuit to the next level.

 8. Give Them Gift Certificates

-Ideally these would be for places where people can buy tools to support their passions and inclinations.
+Ideally, these would be for places where people can buy tools to support their passions and inclinations.
 A gift certificate to somewhere like Target or Amazon is fine but impersonal.
-If your 18-year-old is lucky enough to have a passion, and you are lucky enough to live near a store that has tools specific to that passion, you can give her a gift certificate to that store: art supplies, music, craft supplies, camping gear.
+If your 18-year-old is lucky enough to have a passion, and you are lucky enough to live near a store that has tools specific to that passion, you can give her a gift certificate to that store: art supplies, music, craft supplies, and camping gear.
 Or give a gift certificate for sheer indulgence: to a grocery store for above-the-budget snacks, to an ice cream parlor, to a store that has clothes they like and you hate.

 9. Give Cash

-By 18, people know what it is that makes the world go round, and have an idea what to do with it.
-If you have more than they do, and can spare it, they will appreciate it.
+By 18, people know what it is that makes the world go round and have an idea of what to do with it.
+If you have more than they do and can spare it, they will appreciate it.
 No guarantee that they won’t spend it on vice or frivolity, but it will be appreciated.

 10. Give Something That Keeps Them Close

-Paradoxically, your teen might like something that reminds him or her that they will always be in some sense your child, to be cherished, fed, fussed over, and protected.
+Paradoxically, your teen might like something that reminds them that they will always be, in some sense, your child, to be cherished, fed, fussed over, and protected.
 Ideas include candy, a “care package” of cookies, a favorite cake, pie, or cheesecake with candles, or a framed picture of friends or family.